evwalz/rocm_python_nwp/python_rocm/README.md

 Creates a GIF animation of a roc movie.

-4. **rocm_files:**
+4. **rocm_and_uroc:**

-Creates a sequence of images which can be summarized to a roc movie.
+Creates GIF animation of a roc movie and PNG file of uroc curve.
+For large data it uses a faster but more imprecise algorithm to compute uroc curve